-Unit cost estimates for individual pedestrian treatments (e.g., sidewalk cost per linear foot) are summarized in Appendix P, while Table 5-1 and Table 5-2 summarize the overall cost for each project.
-Table 5-1 is the Pedestrian Action Plan and Table 5-2 provides a list of the remaining Pedestrian Master Plan Projects that currently do not have projected funding.
+Unit cost estimates for individual pedestrian treatments (e.g., sidewalk cost per linear foot) are summarized in Appendix P, while Table 5-1 summarizes the overall cost for each project and relative priority.
+Table 5-2shows recently completed projects that were part of the 2010 TSP.
 The cost estimates for all projects include contingency and construction management costs.
 A breakdown of the unit cost estimate assumptions used for the projects is given in Appendix M.